BorjaOteroFerreira/IALab-Suite/README.md

 ## **IMPORTANT (MAC & WINDOWS):**
 After installation:

-Go to the llama_cpp installation folder
+Go to the llama-cpp installation folder
-If you have installed it with pip on MacOs you will find it in the python site-packages directory

-If you have installed it on Windows with cmake, it is most likely located in C:\Users\your_user\llama-cpp-python\llama_cpp

-You can always do a quick search for the file llama_chat_format.py
+If you don't know where the directory is located, you can always do a quick search for the file llama_chat_format.py

 Make a copy of the file llama_chat_format.py renaming it to llama_chat_format.bk and paste the attached file into this repository.